mijewe/craft-core/README.md

-# Craft Boilerplate
+# Craft Core
 A starting point for creating new Craft projects.

+## What is this?
+Craft Core is a sort of boilerplate for new Craft projects.
+Unlike the old Craft Boilerplate, here the core templates and styles are separate from the rest of the templates and styles.
+This should reduce the amount of horrible conflicts you've got to deal with when pulling the latest changes from Craft Core into your project.

+## What's in the box?

 ## Getting Started
-To create a new Craft project based on this repo, create your new repo.
-Let's call it Feast.

-In Feast, add this boilerplate repo as a remote,
+To create a new Craft project based on this Core, create your repo and add Craft Core as a remote,
 ```
-git remote add boilerplate https://github.com/mijewe/craft-boilerplate.git
+git remote add core https://github.com/mijewe/craft-core.git
 ```
 pull in the contents,
 ```
-git pull boilerplate master
+git pull core master
 ```
-and then make sure you can't push up to the boilerplate, as that may well break everything.
+and then make sure you can't push up to the core, as that may well break everything.
 ```
-git remote set-url --push boilerplate no_push
+git remote set-url --push core no_push
 ```

 ### Setting Up
-Feast is built with [Craft](http://craftcms.com), but the Craft source files are not included with this repo.
+Your site is built with [Craft](http://craftcms.com), but the Craft source files are not included with this repo.
 That would be ridiculous.
 Don't worry about installing Craft though, as that's done for you with the ```grunt init``` task.

 We compile all our assets using Grunt.
 So first run ```npm i``` to install the node modules, ```bower update``` to install the bower components, ```grunt init``` to install Craft, and then ```grunt build``` to generate all the assets.